 When you become “the one” of the many people out there, chances are you’d be the lone wolf, and you won’t be considered “normal” in the eyes of others.
 But that’s okay because nobody ever creates a plan to be normal.
 You only become normal by not having a plan.
 Normal is stress and struggle.
 Normal is discontent.
 Normal is unfulfilling.
 Please do me one favor: don’t be normal.
 It’s easy to be normal.
 Nobody will give you a hard time for being normal.
 Being normal doesn’t irritate those around you because you blend in easily.
 But impossible to stand out.

 I love my work.
-Even though, at times, struggles can be a form of hindrance, but that doesn’t stop me from doing what I love.
-I’ve learned that even if I try to avoid the struggles, they will find me.
+Even though, at times, struggle can be a form of hindrance, but that doesn’t stop me from doing what I love.
+I’ve learned that even if I try to avoid the struggle, it will find me.
 From the start, my philosophy is to find the work I love, not work solely for the money.
 I believe money is only a by-product of one’s values.
 Yes, you need money in order to make a living and become one responsible individual, but, you must create value for others before capturing values for yourself.
 It is clear that my purpose, your purpose, and the purpose of everything else is to evolve and to contribute to evolution in some small way.
 In the end, an entrepreneur’s net worth is merely the register of how much he has improved the lives of his fellow human beings.
 You don’t have to put on a Native American headdress and pray, hoping that things will be easier.
 Instead, you need to change the way you interpret things, and then take action to change your circumstances.

 “We live in a world of instant gratification, the world of the quick fix.” — Rachael Taylor